pagrid/Introduction-to-Complex-Systems-Projects/Spontaneous_Synchronization_Kuramoto_Model/README.md

-# Kuramoto Model and Complex Systems Projects
+# Spontaneous Synchronization for the Kuramoto Model

 This repository contains a comprehensive exploration of synchronization phenomena in coupled oscillators, using the Kuramoto model as a central framework.
 Developed during the course *Introduction to Complex Systems* at Utrecht University, this project focuses on numerical simulations and visualizations to uncover the dynamics of collective behavior.